So you’re buying a new home and want to get the best deal possible.

 3. Have 20% Saved for the Down Payment

-Unless you’re coming to the table with a 20% down payment you’re going to be stuck paying for mortgage insurance.
+Unless you’re coming to the table with a 20% down payment, you’re going to be stuck paying for mortgage insurance.
 Private mortgage insurance (PMI) is insurance on the mortgage loan itself.
 If a borrower defaults on the loan, the lender is reimbursed for the funds lost.

 FHA loans will require mortgage insurance regardless of the amount of your down payment.
 One of the drawbacks of FHA loans is that mortgage insurance is usually required for the life of the loan.
-May people will refinance out of an FHA loan into a conventional one once their LTV ratio is below 78%.
+Many people refinance out of an FHA loan into a conventional one once their LTV ratio is below 78%.

 4. Increase Your Credit Score

 The higher your credit score, the cheaper your loan will be.
 Lender fees and interest rates are tied directly to your credit rating.
 You can do a few simple things to improve your credit score quickly before applying for a mortgage loan.